Sam-Max/plugin.video.jacktook/README.md

-# jacktorrt
+# Jacktorr

-An addon that integrates jackett with torrest and debrid services.
+A kodi addon that integrates jackett with torrest.

 ## Requirements